jim-easterbrook/Photini/code/doc_src/source/introduction/introduction.rst

 Make sure you get Python version 2.7 and the corresponding PyQt installer.
 Windows installers for `pyexiv2 <http://tilloy.net/dev/pyexiv2/overview.html>`_ are available from the `pyexiv2 download page <http://tilloy.net/dev/pyexiv2/download.html>`_.
 Again, make sure you get the installer for Python 2.7 and the latest version of pyexiv2.

+If you would like to use Photini to upload photos to Flickr, you will also need to install `python-flickrapi <http://stuvel.eu/flickrapi#installation>`_.
+This appears to be a pure Python package, so ``easy_install`` is probably the best way to install it on Windows.
+See the python-flickrapi website for details.

 Installing Photini
 ------------------